Is secondhand stress real?

-There are things you can do before, during, and after interacting with stressed people that can help immunize you against secondhand stress, says psychiatrist Patricia Normand, MD, director of Wellness and Integrative Health in the Department of Psychiatry at Rush University Medical Center in Chicago.
+There are things you can do before, during, and after interacting with stressed out people that can help immunise you against secondhand stress, says psychiatrist Patricia Normand, MD, Director of Wellness and Integrative Health in the Department of Psychiatry at Rush University Medical Center in Chicago.

 Before interacting with a stressed-out person, get rid of the idea of changing him or her.
 “There’s nothing you can do about other people.
 What you can do is change your capacity to bear that stress and to decide how you want to respond rather than just have an automatic reaction,” says Dr. Normand.